Cool and refreshing Cucumber Gazpacho with yogurt, cilantro, coriander and lime. Top this with shrimp or keep it vegetarian! So simple and tasty.

 - microgreens or edible flowers (coriander flowers, borage, nasturtiums)

-- 3 tablespoons sour cream, thinned with 1 tablespoon water
+- swirl of yogurt or 3 tablespoons sour cream, thinned with 1 tablespoon water

 - Place the first 12 ingredients in a blender and blend until smooth.
 Refrigerate until serving.
 You can make this a day ahead.
 Taste and adjust salt, spice level, and acid to your liking.